OathPros/COMP3/source/controls/buttons.rst

 Button Styles
 -------------

-Buttons can be given a distinctive visual style, which can be appropriate in certain situations.ructive styles are available to highlight buttons in some situations.
+Buttons can be given a distinctive visual style, which can be appropriate in certain situations.
+This includes:

 * ``suggested-action`` can be used to highlight a button for affirmative action.
-This can be used to draw attention to the next step in a process.
+This can be used to draw attention to the next step in a process or a call to action.
 * ``destructive-action`` can be used to draw attention to the potentially damaging consequences of using a button.
 This style acts as a warning to the user.

 Each view should only ever include a single button using either the suggested or destructive styles.